FIRE PREVENTION / COMMUNITY RISK REDUCTION

 Have working smoke detectors on each level of your home, and change the batteries every 6 months.
 When you change your clock, change your battery.

 Have a home escape plan and practice it with your family.
-Plan 2 ways out of each room in the house or apartment, and plan to meet at a pre-determined location.
+Plan two ways out of each room in your home, and plan to meet at a pre-determined location.

 Sleep with bedroom doors closed.
 A closed door can suppress fire for 10-15 minutes.
-A solid core door, such as between the garage and the house, can hold fire back for about one hour.
+A solid core door, such as between the garage and the house can hold fire back for much longer.

 Have a multi-purpose (ABC Type) fire extinguisher, and learn how to use it.

-When using any heat-producing device such as a stove, grill, or fireplace, never leave it unattended.
+When using any heat-producing devices such as a stove, grill, or fireplace, never leave it unattended.
 Something unexpected can always happen.
 Never discard hot ashes, hose down ashes before throwing them out.

 If you allow smoking in your house, use deep ashtrays and run water over ashes before throwing them out.